PENEX: AdaBoost-Inspired Neural Network Regularization: Discussion Limitations

 \section{Discussion \& Limitations}

 \paragraph{The Secret Sauce of AdaBoost.} Conventional wisdom treats AdaBoost’s exponential loss as a flaw, inspiring variants that swap the exponential for the logistic loss~\citep{friedman2000additive} and generalizations to arbitrary loss functions~\citep{mason1999boosting, friedman2001greedy}.
-Our evidence suggests the opposite.~\ourmethod{} typically outperforms standard cross-entropy training (and common regularization techniques; see~\cref{sec:experiments_results}).
+Our evidence suggests the opposite.~\ourmethod{} typically outperforms standard cross-entropy training.
 Remarkably, the resulting accuracy gap is wider than the well-documented (and usually modest) difference between AdaBoost and LogitBoost, two algorithms that typically achieve similar performance (e.g.,~\citealp{friedman2000additive}).
-Explaining why the formulation introduced in the present work behaves so favourably in deep neural networks remains an open direction for future work.
+Explaining why the formulation introduced in the present work behaves so favorably in deep neural networks specifically remains an open direction for future work.

 \paragraph{Label Noise.} High noise levels in the training labels have been regarded to be the Achilles' heel of AdaBoost~\citep{dietterich2000experimental, quinlan1996boosting, grove1998boosting, ratsch2001soft}, which does not translate to the present work: Neural networks trained with~\ourmethod{} handle artificial label noise even better than other regularizers (see~\cref{sec:experiments_results}).
 This phenomenon may be related to the well-known ability of deep neural networks to fit random labels well~\citep{zhang2016understanding}.
 Further improving the resilience of~\ourmethod{} with respect to training label corruptions, for instance by incorporating ideas by~\citet{ratsch2001soft, freund1999adaptive}, may nevertheless be a promising direction for future work.